thangchung/awesome-dotnet-core/README.md

 * [SharpBgfx](https://github.com/MikePopoloski/SharpBgfx) - C# bindings for the bgfx graphics library.
 * [Structure.Sketching](https://github.com/JaCraig/Structure.Sketching) - Image processing library for use in .NET applications that supports .NET Core.
 * [veldrid](https://github.com/mellinoe/veldrid) - A low-level, hardware-accelerated 3D graphics library for .NET.
+* [TeximpNet](https://bitbucket.org/Starnick/teximpnet) - A cross-platform .NET Standard library for reading/manipulating/writing image files.
+The primary focus is to create 2D/3D/Cubemap textures for graphics/game applications, notably to convert images to GPU compressed formats and generate mipmaps.
+The library wraps the FreeImage native library to import/export over 30 common image formats, and wraps the Nvidia Texture Tools native library for GPU compression features.
+It also has a fully featured DDS format importer/exporter written in C#.

 ### GUI
 * [Avalonia](https://github.com/AvaloniaUI/Avalonia) - A multi-platform .NET UI framework (formerly known as Perspex).